-Outstanding debt is more fully described in Note 5 - Related Party Arrangements, Note 6- Borrowings, Note 8 - Fair Value of Financial Instruments and Note 10 - Commitments and Contingencies.
+Outstanding debt is more fully described in Note 5 - Related Party Arrangements, Note 6- Borrowings, Note 9 - Fair Value of Financial Instruments, Note 11 - Commitments and Contingencies and Note 15 - Subsequent Events.

-There can be no assurance that we will have sufficient resources to make any required repayments of principal under the 2018 notes, 2019 notes, Tranche B notes or The Mann Group Loan Arrangement when required.
-Further, if we undergo a fundamental change, as that term is defined in the indentures governing the terms of the 2018 notes, or certain Major Transactions as defined in the Facility Agreement in respect of the 2019 notes and the Tranche B notes, the holders of the respective debt securities will have the option to require us to repurchase all or any portion of such debt securities at a repurchase price of 100% of the principal amount of such debt securities to be repurchased plus accrued and unpaid interest, if any.
-The 2018 notes bear interest at the rate of 5.75% per year on the outstanding principal amount, payable in cash semiannually in arrears on February 15 and August 15 of each year.
-The 2019 notes bear interest at the rate of 9.75% per year on the outstanding principal amount and the Tranche B notes bear interest at the rate of 8.75% on the outstanding principal amount, with accrued interest on each payable in cash quarterly in arrears on the last business day of March, June, September and December of each year.
-Loans under The Mann Group Loan Arrangement accrue interest at a rate of

-5.84% per annum, due and payable quarterly in arrears on the first day of each calendar quarter for the preceding quarter, or at such other time as we and The Mann Group mutually agree.
+There can be no assurance that we will have sufficient resources to make any required repayments of principal under the 2021 notes, 2019 notes, Tranche B notes or The Mann Group Loan Arrangement when required.
+Further, if we undergo a fundamental change, as that term is defined in the indentures governing the terms of the 2021 notes, or certain Major Transactions as defined in the Facility Agreement in respect of the 2019 notes and the Tranche B notes, the holders of the respective debt securities will have the option to require us to repurchase all or any portion of such debt securities at a repurchase price of 100% of the principal amount of such debt securities to be repurchased plus accrued and unpaid interest, if any.
+The 2021 notes bear interest at the rate of 5.75% per year on the outstanding principal amount, payable in cash semiannually in arrears on February 15 and August 15 of each year.
+The 2019 notes bear interest at the rate of 9.75% per year on the outstanding principal amount and the Tranche B notes bear interest at the rate of 8.75% on the outstanding principal amount, with accrued interest on each payable in cash quarterly in arrears on the last business day of March, June, September and December of each year, Outstanding loans under The Mann Group Loan Arrangement accrue interest at a rate of 5.84% per annum, due and payable quarterly in arrears on the first day of each calendar quarter for the preceding quarter, except that The Mann Group has agreed to defer interest payments until July 1, 2018 unless otherwise permitted by the subordination agreement with Deerfield, and such interest payments are subject to additional deferral beyond July 1, 2018 until our payment obligations to Deerfield have been satisfied in full.
 While we have been able to timely make our required interest payments to date, we cannot guarantee that we will be able to do so in the future.
-If we fail to pay interest on the 2018 notes, 2019 notes, Tranche B notes or if we fail to repay or repurchase the 2018 notes, 2019 notes, Tranche B notes, or borrowings under The Mann Group Loan Arrangement, we will be in default under the applicable instrument for such indebtedness, and may also suffer an event of default under the terms of other borrowing arrangements that we may enter into from time to time.
+If we fail to pay interest on the 2021 notes, 2019 notes, and Tranche B notes or if we fail to repay or repurchase the 2021 notes, 2019 notes, Tranche B notes, or borrowings under The Mann Group Loan Arrangement, we will be in default under the applicable instrument for such indebtedness, and may also suffer an event of default under the terms of other borrowing arrangements that we may enter into from time to time.
 Any of these events could have a material adverse effect on our business, results of operations and financial condition, up to and including the note holders initiating bankruptcy proceedings or causing us to cease operations altogether.